michalkonecny/polypaver/paver-todo.md

     * remove any occurrences of universal_real* from the peak example

-* tidy up options and their --help documentation
+* DONE tidy up options and their --help documentation

-    * remove eps setting options
+    * DONE remove eps setting options

-    * check and document option combinations
+    * DONE check and document option combinations

-        * -f and -k
+        * -f and -k  WORKS

-        * -I and -k
+        * -I and -k  WORKS

 * minimal update of public documentation

 * produce binaries for multiple platforms

-    * OSX, Windows 32 bit, Linux 32 and 64 bit
+    * OSX (Jan), Windows 32 bit (DONE), Linux 32 (DONE) and 64 bit (MK)

 ## release 0.2.1